 There’s a good reason why.

-What punching something when angry actually teaches
+What punching a pillow (or punching bag) when angry actually teaches

-My wife Lynne recalls the time she went out into the garage, and screamed and kicked the tires of the car.
-“I was hoping to subdue my intense anger at my kids.
+I (Lynne) recall the time during some intense parenting frustration when I went out into the garage and screamed.
+I even kicked the tires of the car.
+I was hoping to subdue my intense anger at my kids.
 It did NOT release my tension.
-Instead, I ended up with a sore throat, stubbed toe, and feelings of foolishness to my anger.”
+Instead, a sore throat, stubbed toe, and feelings of foolishness only added to my angst.